aasthathakkar28/OdooxLDCE-26-GlobeTrotter/README.md

 - **Client:** React, React Router, Vite, and Lucide icons.
 - **Server:** Node.js, Express, CORS, Morgan, and JWT middleware.
+- **Not a Next.js project:** this repository uses a Vite React client and an independent Express server, so there is no `app/page.tsx` or Next.js routing layer.
 - **Persistence:** a local JSON database at `server/data/db.json`.
 The database is created automatically when the server starts.
 - **Authentication:** passwords are hashed with bcrypt, and protected API routes require a Bearer JWT.
 - **State management:** page-level React state is used for filters, forms, theme selection, and interactive controls.
 Server-backed trip state is loaded through the client API service.